Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/09-sssp-application/03-Application/docs/gui.md

 # Part 4: Using the Vitis GUI to Create an Application

-The following flow demonstrates how to create an application with the Vitis GUI.
+The following flow demonstrates how to create an application with the AMD Vitis™ GUI.

 ## Create a Project with Vitis Libraries